 TABLE OF CONTENTS

-The following method is a simple method to how to make hash oil and preserve and trim, clippings, or low quality marijuana that you might have otherwise thrown away.
+The following method is a simple method to how to make hash oil with alcohol and preserve and trim, clippings, or low quality marijuana that you might have otherwise thrown away.

 Buy some alcohol, yes, run to the liquor store!

 We recommend using Everclear, high proof vodka, or rum.
 Everclear is the best to use if it is available in your area.
 Warning– Use extreme caution when using alcohol near an open flame.
 Alcohol is extremely flammable.

 By grinding the buds into small pieces, it makes it easier for the alcohol to be absorbed.
 This can be done using a grinder by hand, or by putting the buds in a blender and letting it run until it is all ground up.

 Place the ground marijuana in a jar that can be sealed tightly and pour the alcohol over it.
 You can put in as much alcohol as you want, covering the marijuana completely.
 Let the mixture sit for 24 hours.
 You will notice the alcohol has turned a green color.
 If you used very low-grade marijuana it may be a brownish color.

 Remove the plant matter by pouring the liquid through a coffee filter into another jar.